OpenVPN/robot-openvpn-community/README.md

 * Test Pwm login through the intranet to avoid Cloudflare
 * Test changing the "sn" attribute in LDAP using Pwm's "Update profile" page
+* Test password reset functionality

 Environment variables required:

 * COMMUNITY_LDAP_USERNAME
 * COMMUNITY_LDAP_PASSWORD
+* PASSWORD_RESET_LDAP_USERNAME: LDAP user to test password resets on
+* PASSWORD_RESET_LDAP_PASSWORD: LDAP user password
+* PASSWORD_RESET_LDAP_USER_EMAIL: The email address used by the LDAP user.
+This is also used to as IMAP username.
+* IMAP_HOST: IMAP server DNS name or IP address
+* IMAP_PORT: IMAP port
+* IMAP_PASSWORD: The IMAP password